 6) A precautionary tale.
 Explains the precautionary principle.
 What are theories?
 They are scientific facts that have been tested empirically.
 They reflect the best knowledge science has available, but facts are never 100 percent certain because all knowledge is an evolving process.

-These videos are beautifully drawn and incredibly useful resources for visual sociology as well as for other sciences.
+These videos are beautifully drawn and incredibly useful to inspire for visual research methods.

 Initial link via Brainpickings.